Grant Coordinator (Grant Coordinator I)

-- Work with Program Supervisor or Manager to develop funding plans and priorities that align with designated state and federal sources of funding.
+- Work with Program Director to develop funding plans and priorities that align with designated state and federal sources of funding.

 - Independently review and approve requests for payments involving multi-million dollar state and federal appropriations.
 Initiate contacts with requestors to discuss potential ineligible items or to request additional documentation to support requested funds.

 - Professionally communicate with city and county leaders; state agency executives; and other professionals about grant priorities, guidelines, and requirements.
 Develop, establish, and maintain productive and effective business relationships with other state and local agencies and organizations as required to fulfill the objectives of this position.

 - Analyze grant activities, identify problem areas, provide technical assistance, and work with grantees to develop corrective action plans.
 Identify agencies who fail to comply and initiate a request for HSGD to hold further funds to the agency.

 - Represent the Governor’s Office (HSGD) at meetings related to division and section funding opportunities and allowable activities.
 Provide guidance to HSGD staff, grantees, applicants, and others, including via conferencing and other means.

 - Determine eligibility of requests for grant adjustments, work with grantees to ensure accountability and make recommendations for approval or denial.

 - Determine a grantee’s compliance with conditions of funding placed on their grant and remove or clear the conditions when all requirements are met.